Symmetry and topology of hyperbolic Haldane models: Hyperbolic Haldane models in momentum space

 \subsubsection{First Chern numbers}

 We compute the first Chern numbers in the observed gapped regions of Fig.~\ref{fig:dos} using an efficient numerical method adapted from Ref.~\onlinecite{Fukui2005} (see Appendix~\ref{sec:numerical_C1} for details).
-In the 4D/6D hyperbolic BZ, we explicitly compute the coordinate Chern numbers $C_{ij}$ on six/fifteen coordinate subtori spanned by momenta $(k_i,k_j)$ and verify their relationships obtained by the symmetry analysis above.
+In the 4D/6D hyperbolic BZ, we explicitly compute the coordinate Chern numbers $C_{ij}$ on six/fifteen coordinate subtori spanned by momenta $(k^i,k^j)$ and verify their relationships obtained by the symmetry analysis above.
 The remaining independent first Chern numbers are listed alongside the DOS plots in Fig.~\ref{fig:dos}.
 In cases where there is only one independent first Chern number, the momentum-space Chern numbers agree with the real-space Chern numbers of the corresponding \{$p,q$\} flake models.
 The HBT DOS of \{$7,3$\} additionally reveals two small gapped regions with $C_{13}=\pm 2$ indistinguishable in the bulk DOS of the flake model.

-The low-DOS regions in models \{$6,4$\}, \{$8,4$\}, and \{$10,5$\} are not fully gapped, so here we expect each $C_{ij}$ to depend on the fixed momentum components $k_{h\neq i,j}$, which can be thought of as tuning parameters driving the topological phase transition where the gap closes.
+The low-DOS regions in models \{$6,4$\}, \{$8,4$\}, and \{$10,5$\} are not fully gapped, so here we expect each $C_{ij}$ to depend on the choice of the fixed momentum components $k^{h\neq i,j}$, which can be thought of as tuning parameters.
 Nevertheless, we notice that the $C_{ij}$'s of model \{$6,4$\} at half-filling are independent of the fixed momenta, indicating an accidental band-touching region where no topological phase transition occurs.
 The band-touching points are located at $(\pi,\pi,0,\pi)$, $(\pi,0,\pi,\pi)$, and $(0,\pi,\pi,0)$ for $(t_2,m,\phi)=(0.5,0,\pi/2)$.
 This semimetallic phase turns into a Chern insulator of topological charge $1$ upon the introduction of an infinitesimal sublattice mass $m$.
 The absence of sublattice mass in the experimental realization of the \{$6,4$\} Haldane model in Ref.~\onlinecite{Zhang:2022} leads us to hypothesize that the topological gap observed at half-filling is a finite-size effect.